 But I knew that Varanasi was a prime pilgrimage destination for Hindus.
 And I knew that Hindus generally place a high value on one’s ashes being returned to the Ganges.
 It was unsurprising then, that being cremated in Varanasi by the banks of the Ganges, would have a special meaning.

 In one way, it was a sentiment I somewhat understood.
 Generally speaking, a Muslim also places a special value on passing away in Mecca, and being buried there in its hallowed grounds.
-Taking personal responsibility to prepare your loved ones’ bodies for its final rites, was also a concept that is familiar to me – it is ok, but not preferred, to delegate it to a stranger, like an undertaker.
+Taking personal responsibility to prepare your loved one’s body for its final rites, is also a concept that is familiar to me – it is ok, but not preferred, to delegate it to a stranger, such as an undertaker.

 Looking for Manikarnika Ghat